AndreasOpedal/cilsg/submission/README.md

 We implemented the following algorithms:

-+ *Mean* (src/baseline.py): this simple algorithm predicts the global sample mean for each missing entry
++ `Mean` (src/baseline.py): this simple algorithm predicts the global sample mean for each missing entry
-+ *SVD* (src/baseline.py): compute the SVD of the training matrix.
++ `SVD` (src/baseline.py): compute the SVD of the training matrix.
 The training matrix can be imputed with the sample mean, sample median, or with 0s
-+ *ALS* (src/baseline.py): an implementation of alternating least squares
++ `ALS` (src/baseline.py): an implementation of alternating least squares
-+ *SVDPP2* (src/factorization.pyx): an variation of the SVD++ algorithm
++ `SVDPP2` (src/factorization.pyx): an variation of the SVD++ algorithm
-+ *pLSA* (src/plsa.pyx): an implementation of pLSA, which uses the EM-algorithm, where we add an additional SVD step to compute the final prediction
++ `pLSA` (src/plsa.pyx): an implementation of pLSA, which uses the EM-algorithm, where we add an additional SVD step to compute the final prediction
-+ *SVDthr* (src/thresholding.py): an implementation of SVD thresholding
++ `SVDthr` (src/thresholding.py): an implementation of SVD thresholding
-+ *VAE* (??): an implementation of a variational auto-encoder
++ `VAE` (??): an implementation of a variational auto-encoder
-+ *Ensemble* (??): an ensemble method where the results of different algorithms are averaged
++ `Ensemble` (??): an ensemble method where the results of different algorithms are averaged

 We organize these algorithms (with the exception of *VAE* and *Ensemble*) in the `src/source.py` file.
 Two dictionaries are used to organize algorithm classes and instances.
 The `algo_classes` dictionary maps algorithms' names to algorithms Python classes, e.g. `algo_classes['Mean'] = Mean`.
 The `instances` dictionary maps algorithms' names to a dictionary of that algorithm's instances.
 Instances are mapped by a unique number.
 For example, the default version of the *Mean* algorithm is mapped as `instances['Mean'][1] = Mean()`.
 How to add a new instance of an algorithm?
 Say we want to run *SVD* with a different number of factors: then we add to the file the line `instances['SVD'][2] = SVD(n_factors=2)`.

 ## Modes

-Algorithms can be executed in the following modes:
+Each algorithm can be executed in a specific *mode*.
+The available modes are the following:

-+ *cv*: performs cross-validation on the selected algorithm instance and computes the validation RMSE on a 0.25 split
++ `cv`: performs cross-validation on the selected algorithm instance and computes the validation RMSE on a 0.25 split
-+ *kfold*: performs k-fold cross-validation on the selected algorithm instance.
++ `kfold`: performs k-fold cross-validation on the selected algorithm instance.
 The user can decide on the number of folds (10 by default)
-+ *grid*: performs grid search on the selected algorithm class using the parameter grid in the `src/source.py` file
++ `grid`: performs grid search on the selected algorithm class using the parameter grid in the `src/source.py` file
-+ *random_search*: performs random search on the selected algorithm class using the parameter distribution grid in the `src/source.py` file
++ `random_search`: performs random search on the selected algorithm class using the parameter distribution grid in the `src/source.py` file
-+ *dump*: trains the selected algorithm instance on the whole dataset and writes the predictions in a `.csv` file
++ `dump`: trains the selected algorithm instance on the whole dataset and writes the predictions in a `.csv` file

 ## Execution